RadheyaM/Factory-Planner/README.md

 As the Operations Manager I want to be able to:

- - Create, Read, Update and Delete all important database objects relating to a plan.
+ - Create, retrieve, update and delete all important database objects relating to a plan.
  - Leave notes relating to a particular run.
  - Be the only non-admin user able to make changes to a plan or its components.